perllb/ctg-sc-arc-10x/README.md

 ## Handle dual and single indexing in same sequencing run

-If your RNA and ADT/HTO libraries have different indexing it can be handled as following:
+If your RNA and ATAC libraries have different indexing it can be handled as following:

-#### RNA dual - ADT/HTO single
+#### RNA dual - ATAC single
 In nextflow.config, set
 ```
 // bcl2fastq arguments